In this guide

 Step 1: Choose a platform

-The most prominent prediction market venues include:
+Two prominent prediction market venues dominate the landscape:

 Step 2: Fund your account